wchsstem/wchs-map/README.md

 changes, the image should be rebuilt, but if it hasn't changed, you (usually) won't need to rebuild the image.
 You will have to rebuild if dependencies are added, removed, or updated, or if the `indoor_map_lib` Rust tool is updated.

-Run `docker build -t churchill-map --build-arg CACHE_BUST=$(date +%s) .` to build the image.
+Run `docker build -t churchill-map .` to build the image.
 The first build is slow; subsequent builds will use a cache and be much faster.

 ### Compiling map JSON and SVGs